bazel-contrib/rules_nodejs/docs/install.md

 )
 ```

-## Installation with a manually specified version of NodeJS
+## Installation with a manually specified version of Node.js

-If you'd like to use a version of NodeJS that is not currently supported here,
+If you'd like to use a version of Node.js that is not currently supported here,
 for example one that you host within your org, you can manually specify those in your `WORKSPACE`:

 ```python